danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ## Building My Own

 I opened VS Code, created a new project, and asked my AI assistant to help me put together something simple and mobile-friendly.
 No frameworks, no accounts, no backend.
 Just vanilla JavaScript and CSS.
-Here’s the prompt I used:
+Here's the prompt I used:

 <aside class="markdown-memory-lane">
 Help me think about how I could use vanilla web tech for building the following web app, which will be deployed to github pages because it shouldn't require an application server: